SanketSonu/LREC-2022_Publication_NLP_Identifying_Emotions_in_Code_Mixed_Hindi-English_Tweets/README.md

 # NLP-Identifying-Emotions-Research_Submission
-These files belong to "NLDB Conference - 2022".
+These files belong to "LREC Conference and Workshop - 2022".

 This repository contains files for NLP research project- "Identifying Emotions for Code Mixed-Hindi-English Tweets".